|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Old Soroputa Hill

-Located to the east of Awala along the Kokoda Highway.
-On July 23, 1942 at 4:00pm, thirty-five soldiers from the Papuan Infantry Battalion (PIB) led by Australian Army officers Lt John Chalk, Lt.
+The feature dubbed "Old Soroputa Hill" is located to the east of Awala along the Kokoda-Buna Road (Kokoda Highway).
+On July 23, 1942 at 4:00pm thirty-five soldiers from the Papuan Infantry Battalion (PIB) led by Australian Army officers Lt John Chalk, Lt.
 William Wort, Sgt Harry Bishop and WO Jack McWatters attacked the advancing Japanese Army forces from the Yokohama Advance Butai.
 The force was armed with .303 rifles and a single Thompson submachine gun.
 Their surprise attack lasted only fifteen minutes before they were forced to withdraw back to Awala.

 A stone cairn is located on the north side of the Kokoda Highway, at the Awala Primary School.
 This monument commemorates the first combat between the Australian 39th Battalion and the Japanese.
 Behind the memorial are two flag poles.